ga-wdi-boston/wdi_6_js_demo_basics/README.md

 * An expression evaluated at the start of each iteration &ndash; if `false`, the loop is terminated
 * A statement that will be executed at the start of each iteration

 Since `for` loops are awkward and error-prone, it's usually preferable to use the `forEach` function instead.
-However, this requires defining an anonymous function, which we'll get into later, so don't worry about the syntax for now.
+This requires defining an anonymous function, which we'll get into later.

 ```js
 var colors = ['red', 'green', 'blue'];